ArronBeale/CI_PP5_tee_time/README.md

 | ------- | ------ | --------------- | ------------- |
 |    Golf Clubs      |   In the url address go to https://ci-pp5-teetime.herokuapp.com/admin/, log in as admin and select clubs in the side panel to the left, the clubs screen will appear and then click add club button on the top right of the screen.
 Add club page will appear     |    Add club page will appear and the user can then add information for a new golf club             | Works as expected

-32. As A/AN Store Owner / Admin	I CAN edit a golf clubSO THAT I CAN edit an existing golf club on the site
+32. As A/AN Store Owner / Admin	I CAN edit a golf club SO THAT I CAN edit an existing golf club on the site

 | Feature | Action | Expected Result | Actual Result |
 | ------- | ------ | --------------- | ------------- |